Telugu cuisine: Seafood

+Red meat

+Due to the abundance of small ruminants in the Telugu states, mutton and chevon are staples in many Telugus’ diets.
+In contrast, the consumption of beef and pork is much rarer, likely due to religious and cultural taboos.
+Besides muscle meat, special parts of goat and sheep such as offals and trotters are also consumed, with popular examples including liver fry (కార్జం వేపుడు), brain fry (మెదడు వేపుడు), spleen fry (నెరడు/తిల్లీ వేపుడు), tripe and intestines curry (బోటి/పేగుల కూర), trotter stew (కాళ్ల పులుసు), blood fry (నల్ల వేపుడు), and testicles fry or curry (పిచ్చల/కప్పురాల వేపుడు/కూర).

+Instead of mutton and chevon, some communities, such as the Madigas, rely on beef or water buffalo meat for protein, with over 3.2 million in erstwhile United Andhra Pradesh consuming it.
+Despite its illegality throughout India, donkey meat is considered a delicacy in some districts of Andhra Pradesh, owing to prevailing superstitions.

+Rabbit Meat

+Due to their high fecundity and feed efficiency, rabbits are being reared for meat in parts of Andhra Pradesh though they remain a niche food item.

+However, as a result of its leanness and protein density, rabbit meat is growing popular in restaurants as it is seen as a healthier and tastier alternative to chicken.

+Popular meat dishes

 Hyderabadi biryani and palaav, or "Andhra biryani", are popular dishes within the region.
 Royyala palav, made with shrimp, is considered a delicacy in coastal Andhra Pradesh.
 Mutton biryani and mixed biryani (chicken, mutton, and shrimp) are other popular biryani dishes, generally available in restaurants.
 There are many local variations as well, such as kaaja biryani, kunda biryani (pot biryani), avakaya biryani, ulavacharu biryani, and panasa biryani.

 Kodi (chicken) koora and mutton koora are two popular meat dishes, often made with a range of spices and condiments.
 The base usually consists of onions, tomato, coriander, tamarind, and coconut.
 These are mixed with steamed rice on the plate during the meal.
 Pepper is also used on fried meat dishes.
 Popular dishes commonly served in Andhra-style restaurants include the spicy Andhra chili chicken, chicken roast, and mutton pepper fry.
 For seafood dishes, a tamarind base is generally used.
 Shrimp and prawns are widely available for use in cuisine, due to the state's extensive shrimp farming industry.